The Drinking Dead or 28 Beers Later

-Tickets ($80 each) are very limited, and have been available for sale since Saturday, November 10, so check HERE to see if any are still available.
+Tickets ($80 each) are very limited, and have been available for sale since November 10.

 Your Beer of the Week comes from a brewery whose name is really hard to spell.
 Ouroboros is “an ancient symbol depicting a serpent or dragon eating its own tail” and they make a hearty autumnal brown ale called Old Bar that will keep you coming back around for another one.
 According to their website, “The “Old Bar” was a pack of wild dogs that visited a drinking pond on Grams’ farm.”
 There is always a story behind a name.
 You can find it on tap and in bottles.